stationfive/bone-meal/README.md

 often the store grows to hold more data and you will need to make this distinction.

 #### Making asynchronous requests

+**Single-purpose requests**

+Requests that will only be used on one screen should be stored along-side the component.

+Use the `useAsyncData` { /!\ todo: rename } hook in the component controller to initiate the request when required, and manage the response.

 ## Code-generation